 ## Preparing data for eyetools

 Since there is a wide range of eye tracking hardware available for researchers to use, *eyetools* currently offers only a limited number of functions for converting raw data from specific hardware.
-The `hdf5_to_dataframe()` function is designed to work with output from PsychoPy experiments connected to modern Tobii hardware, and will take this default format of raw data and convert it into the simplified raw data format required for *eyetools*.
+The `hdf5_to_dataframe()` function is designed to work with output from PsychoPy experiments connected to modern Tobii hardware.
+This function takes the default raw data format and converts it into a simplified raw data format suitable for *eyetools*.

 The *eyetools* package has been developed primarily with the analysis of experimental psychology data in mind.
 To this end, many of the functions expect a "trial" variable in the data, such that the algorithms will operate over multiple trials and produce output that retains this trial information.
 Similarly, data in psychology experiments tends to come from multiple participants, and to facilitate analysis, a "pID" column is required (even if data from only a single participant is used).
-This means that the user can avoid having to generate additional programming steps to analyse and combine the data from multiple participants.
+This means the user can avoid having to generate additional programming steps to analyse and combine the data from multiple participants.
 It is quite typical in psychology experiments for there to be multiple periods within a trial, e.g., fixation; stimulus presentation; response feedback; inter-trial-interval. *eyetools* does not interpret these changes automatically, and so it is necessary to first select the data for the period or periods that are of interest for analysis.
 Analysis on each period would be conducted separately using the functions in *eyetools*.

 The starting point for the analysis pipeline is the preparation of the raw eye data, which will consist of recorded samples from the eye-tracker, with each row in the data reflecting a single time-stamped recording.
 If the eye-tracker is set at 1000Hz, then consecutive recordings will be 1 millisecond of time apart; at 300Hz, the recordings are 3.33 milliseconds apart.
 The only requirement for the time column is that the values reflect a consistent and increasing set of values.
 There is no need to specify the sampling rate, since *eyetools* functions will calculate this automatically. *eyetools* expects raw data to have the following columns: